How to Reuse Parts to Increase Your Engineering Efficiency

 If a part needs to be redrawn, it can add hours to the search process.
 Engineers often think of search time in terms of how long it takes to find the part initially.
-However, when all factors are considered, including redrawing and repairing parts, it usually takes a lot longer than engineers realize.
-Some parts, like simple fasteners, may only take a few minutes but complex parts could take days to find the right part.
+However, when all factors are considered, including redrawing and repairing parts, it usually takes more time than engineers estimate.
+Parts like simple fasteners may only take a few minutes to find, redraw, or fix, but complex parts could take days to find the right part.

-Regardless of whether it takes 1-hour on average, or 6-hours on average to find a part, it is non-value-added time.
-Searching for, repairing, and redrawing parts slow down the design process, reduce the quality of the final assembly, and increase the cost of engineering on a project.
+Regardless of whether it takes one hour on average, or 6-hours on average to find a part, it is non-value-added time.
+Searching for, repairing, and redrawing parts slow down the design process, reduce the quality of the final assembly, and increase the cost of the engineering phase.

 Part Reuse Time Saving Example

-As an example of how much time reusing parts can save you on a project, let’s assume, on average, it takes you half the time the RPC says it takes to search for a part.
+Let’s set the stage for an example.
+We’ll, on average, it takes half the time the RPC says it takes to search for a part.
 Let’s also assume the documentation takes 10% of the time shown in RPC.

-In this example, every new part you enter into your file management system will take 6-total hours between part search and documentation (3 hours to search and 3 hours to document).
-Those hours are usually spread out over the life of a project giving the illusion of quick sourcing time when initially searching for the part.
+In this example, every new part entered by an engineer into a file management system will take six engineering hours total between part search and documentation.
+That’s three hours to search for the part and 3 hours to document the part.
+Those hours are not limited to the initial search time, but instead are tallied through the life of a project

-6-hours on average, per each new part, is 75% of a day’s work for every part entered.
+Six hours on average per each new part is 75% of a day’s work for every new part.
 To give an idea of how much time saving this scenario equates to, let’s look at a 400-part assembly.
-If thinking in standard parts helps you reuse 10% of the necessary parts for the assembly (40 less new parts added), it will save you 240 engineering hours on the 400-part project.
+If thinking in standard parts helps an engineering team reuse 10% of the necessary parts for the assembly (40 fewer new parts added), it will save 240 engineering hours on a 400-part project.

 10% Reuse is Conservative

 Basing the estimate on 10% reuse is a conservative number in many industries.
 One manufacturer we work with reuses 70% commercial off-the-shelf parts in some of their designs.
-In the same 400-part assembly, 70% reuse would be 280 reused standard parts, at 6-hours per part they’re saving 1,680 total engineering hours.
+In the same 400-part assembly, 70% reuse would be 280 reused standard parts; at 6-hours per part, they’re saving 1,680 total engineering hours.
 That is 42-weeks of time savings or nearly 10-months.
-What if your team was able to spend 21 extra weeks designing the unique features of a product and finish 21-weeks ahead of schedule?

 By standardizing parts for reuse, a Fortune 100 manufacturer was able to cut their purchased part count by 25%.
 That is no small feat considering thousands of engineers access their systems and use millions of parts every year.